- Written by Howard Kneller Howard Kneller

 Not surprisingly, many folks who bought vinyl at the event visited the Audio-Technica booth to listen to what they had purchased.
 According to Bob Peet, Audio-Technica’s Consumer Product Marketing Manager, the day’s mission was to “spread the word about vinyl and analog music sources.”

 Also keeping me at the Crate Diggers event were the DJs: Skratch Bastid, Lord Finesse, and Edan.
-These were not the type of MCs that you will find at the typical wedding or bar mitzvah.
+These were not the type you’ll find at the typical wedding or bar mitzvah.
 Rather, they sported serious club and recording credentials, as well as serious skills.

 After finally breaking away for a short break, I returned just as the evening concert began.
 The artist list was impressive to say the least: the frequently sampled funk, soul, and jazz composer, producer, and musician Roy Ayers, as well as Wu-Tang Clan’s Method Man together with Def Squad’s Redman, Black Moon, Junior M.A.F.I.A.’s Lil’ Cease, and Mobile Mondays!
 DJ Funk Flex together with DJ Red Alert, and Smif-N-Wessun.
 The concert quickly turned into a party as many of the artists left the stage during the performance to hang out with the crowd.